-For a detailed list of all Helena has to offer in the area of outdoor recreation for all seasons – see Visit Helena’s wonderful site!
-Visit Helena also offers a weekly free shuttle service to several trail heads throughout the summer.
-Check out the schedule here.
+For a detailed list of all Helena has to offer in the area of outdoor recreation for all seasons, see Visit Helena’s wonderful site!
+And if you want a full rundown of what trails are available in Helena, be sure to check out Prickly Pear Land Trust!

 Mount Helena City Park at its peak is 5,468 feet above sea level and about 1,300 feet above the Last Chance Gulch Mall.
 There is a parking lot with information kiosk available at the trailhead.
-There are many trails on Mount Helena…including the following:
+There are many trails on Mount Helena:

 This well designed trail has offered the easiest and most direct route to the top of the mountain for over 70 years.
 It follows the base of the limestone cliffs for a while, and passes the Devil’s Kitchen.